What is the TCFD?

 Overview:

-The Task Force on Climate-related Financial Disclosures (TCFD) is a framework aimed at helping private companies understand and more consistently disclose the impacts of climate change on their financial performance.
+The Task Force on Climate-related Financial Disclosures (TCFD) is a framework aimed at helping companies understand and more consistently disclose the impacts of climate change on their financial performance.
 This information is intended to help investors and other stakeholders accurately price climate-related risks and opportunities and more efficiently allocate capital.

 Strategy